-In addition to 10% of the Yellowstone HPC resource (an estimated 59 million core-hours), the NCAR labs received allocations of a similar fraction of analysis and visualization resource use and GLADE project space.
+In addition to 10% of the Cheyenne HPC resource, the NCAR labs receive allocations of a similar fraction of analysis and visualization resource use and GLADE project space.
 HPSS requests and allocations are constrained by the growth supported by CISL budget for HPSS media and system expansion.
 Within these constraints, NCAR labs and staff will have to make trade-offs and data management decisions, especially when considering storage of data that are generated on resources outside of CISL.

 To support this NCAR/University balance, we offer the following guidelines for appropriate use of the NCAR and university resource pools.